micbay/RaceTimerAndController/README.md

 Ultimately we will need a millisecond integer value, to input as the duration of a note, to play a `tone()`.
 However, it is more musically natural, and more versatile to capture the intended note length in the `Lengths[]` array.
 This allows the same song data to be played at different tempos, using the same code.

-Most often, we find note length in a `Lengths[]` array using the following notation:
+Most often, we find note length in a `Lengths[]` array using just the note length divisor value, as such:

 - `1` = whole note
 - `2` = half note